-13.4 Approaches to teaching and learning
+4.4 Approaches to teaching and learning

-13.4.1 The role of the teacher
+4.4.1 The role of the teacher

-A recurrent claim for the impact of ICT in educational contexts is its potential to alter the teacher-learner relationship, in particular to shift the balance from the 'direct transmission' model, to a more facilitative approach, thereby promoting greater independence of learning.
+A recurrent claim for the impact of ICT in educational contexts is its potential to alter the teacher-learner relationship, in particular to shift the balance from the dominant provider/recipient or 'direct transmission' model, to a more facilitative approach, thereby promoting greater independence of learning.
 The extent to which this was evident in the 15 case study schools was therefore of some interest.